“An extraordinary conductor”

 Newark Star-Ledger

 Mark Laycock is a musician and conductor of the highest order.
-Since making his conducting debut with The Philadelphia Orchestra at age 21, Maestro Laycock has established a reputation without peer for artistic excellence and critical acclaim while building a vast repertoire through the conducting of nearly 2,000 works.
+Since making his conducting debut with The Philadelphia Orchestra at age 21, Maestro Laycock has established a reputation without peer for artistic excellence and critical acclaim while building a vast repertoire through the conducting of more than 2,000 works.
 His unique experience has been confirmed overwhelmingly on all levels, from his appearances with major orchestras in the United States and Europe to his ability to communicate and connect with young musicians.
 Affable and secure, Maestro Mark Laycock possesses a rare blend of old-world knowledge and charm combined with new-world realism and understanding.
 Maestro Laycock brings to the podium an integrity and ease of confidence without airs, fostering a rehearsal environment that allows musicians to produce music of the finest quality in a relaxed and enjoyable atmosphere, while maintaining the highest of artistic standards that remain true to the composer’s intent.

 “An indefinable quality among great conductors is that rare ability, not related to any interpretive style, to somehow fuse all elements of a performance into a greater entity with a palpable energy of its own existence.
 This is a quality that is strikingly evident both intellectually and emotionally in each of Mark Laycock’s performances that I have ever witnessed.
 When Mark Laycock conducts, everything becomes one: the conductor, the orchestra, the music and the listening public all become part of the music, all become a unified part of something greater than themselves.